KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2025-08-05-mr-long-unpacking-zenetisms-github-framework.md

 ### A6 · Relation-status log

 Following the author's engagement, commenters (all but one) blocked the author.
-Logged as relation-status data under the Uncredited-relation condition: suppression-adjacent response to a relation challenge, recorded without motive presumption; weight assessment belongs to the audit.
+Logged as relation-status data per the Uncredited-relation condition: suppression-adjacent response to a relation challenge, recorded without motive presumption; weight assessment belongs to the audit.

-### A7 · The bio self-description (screenshot preserved, July 5 2026 capture)
+### A7 · The bio self-description (screenshot preserved, July 5, 2026 capture)

 The critic's Substack bio, verbatim: *"Decoder of symbols.
 Keeper of strange rhythms.
 I write in echoes, build with silence, and leave breadcrumbs for those who still remember how to listen.
 This is not a brand.
 This is a broadcast."* (@mrlong1; 8 subscribers at capture.)